 Prolonged use, misuse or abuse can lead quickly to physical and/or psychological dependence.
 The Waismann Method of rapid detox can reverse oxymorphone addiction in less than two hours using a pioneering medical procedure.

 Our expertly-designed program can get you opiate free in a matter of days, putting safety, comfort and confidentiality first.
-The difficult withdrawal period is accelerated with our procedure, which:
+Our procedure accelerates the difficult withdrawal period and includes the following:

 - Takes place in a fully-accredited hospital in southern California.